jpcaruana/my-notes/2014-12-16-meetup-mozilla-decentralisation-internet-4.md

 Known tries to answer to the problem :

-- we all live in onlive silos (google, fb, twitter, flickr etc)
+- we all live in online silos (google, fb, twitter, flickr etc...)
-- they all provide beautiful, well designed and easy to use apps
+- they all provide beautiful, well designed and easy to use apps (so it's easy for people to use etc)

-Known is a beautiful app that syncs your content back to the silo you want.
+Known is a beautiful app that syncs your content back to the silo(s) you want.
 It connects sites together.
+But you still own your data.

 Known was founded by [Matter](http://matter.vc/) in San Francisco.